-Launching a CRM is no small project, it demands time and money and requires full attention from upper management.
-The CRM Go Live date is a big day for an organisation and if managed correctly it will quickly transform your organisation and drive productivity and enable you to deliver better services.
-We've picked a few pointers that will help you manage this stressful period.
+Launching a CRM is no small project, it demands time and money, requiring full attention from upper management.
+The CRM Go Live date is a big day for an organisation and if managed correctly it will quickly transform your processes and drive productivity, enabling you to deliver better services.
+We've picked a few pointers that will help you manage this challenging period.
 Hopefully, this article can prevent teething problems that can cost you dearly.

 Plan plan plan!